-To expand, a contract is a document which sets out the rights and obligations of the parties to that contract, no matter what the contract is for.
-In the construction and related industries such contracts cover (usually by necessity) a range of extensive rights and obligations for both parties, how such rights and obligations are to be administered and the involvement of agents to carry out specified duties for one or both of the parties.
+To expand, a contract is a document that sets out the rights and obligations of the parties to that contract, no matter what the contract is for.
+In the construction and related industries such contracts cover (usually by necessity) a range of extensive rights and obligations for both parties, how such rights and obligations are to be administered, and the involvement of agents to carry out specified duties for one or both of the parties.
 WHO, the first of our four key words, relates to the administration of these rights and obligations.
-The WHO in the ECC will be one of the five named persons including the Employer, the Project Manager, the Supervisor, the Contractor or the Adjudicator.
-The specific roles of these individuals are covered in detail in Sections 5.2-5.6.
+The WHO in the ECC will be one of the eight named persons including the Employer, the Project Manager, the Supervisor, the Contractor, the Senior Representatives, the Adjudicator, the Dispute Avoidance Board or the Tribunal.
+The specific roles of these individuals are covered in detail in Sections 5.2-5.9.